cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/2021-01-01-GCP-Compute-migrate.md

 - <font color=red> Google Kubernetes Engine on the Cloud site </font> of the hybrid network.
-  - Google Kubernetes Engine is a managed production-ready environment for <font color=blue> deploying containerized applications </font>
+  - Google Kubernetes Engine is a managed production-ready environment for <font color=LightSlateBlue> deploying containerized applications </font>
   - Operates seamlessly with high availability and an SLA.
   - Runs certified Kubernetes ensuring portability across clouds and on-premises.
   - Includes auto-node repair, and auto-upgrade, and auto-scaling.